 Basil flowers are edible, and can be used anywhere you might use fresh basil leaves.

-However, a word of caution: fresh basil flowers often have a bitter flavor compared to the fresh herb, so it is best to sample them before serving them up to your family!
+However, a word of caution: fresh basil flowers often have a bitter flavor compared to the fresh herb, so it is best to sample them before serving this edible flower up to your family!

 Here are some ideas to try: